danielrotstein/expensebook/journals/joey_salvo.md

  of our app.
 I created a excalidraw for a visual and the team contributed on making the connections of the foreign keys and tables in our database.

-Today, I learned that pair programming helps everyone learn faster.
-Although it sometimes can take extra time, it helps to see someone else do code wile you think of the code.
+Today, I learned that there is a money data type in postgreSQL!